progalgo/csharpstandard/standard/expressions.md

 Applying the null-forgiving operator to an expression for which a compiler’s static null state analysis does not produce any warnings is not an error.

-#### 12.8.9.1 Overriding a *maybe null* determination
+#### 12.8.9.2 Overriding a “maybe null” determination

-Under some circumstances a compiler’s static null state analysis may determine that an expression has the null state *maybe null* and issue a warning when other information indicates that the expression cannot be null.
-Applying the null-forgiving operator to such an expression informs the compiler’s static null state analysis that the null state is in *not null*; which both prevents the warning message and informs any ongoing analysis.
+Under some circumstances a compiler’s static null state analysis may determine that an expression has the null state *maybe null* and issue a diagnostic warning when other information indicates that the expression cannot be null.
+Applying the null-forgiving operator to such an expression informs the compiler’s static null state analysis that the null state is in *not null*; which both prevents the diagnostic warning and may inform any ongoing analysis.

 > *Example*: Consider the following:
 >